Luis Robert Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.
+- The Tigers pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers' 4.41 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have a 4.36 team ERA that ranks 19th across all league pitching staffs.

-- The Tigers rank 23rd in baseball in home runs allowed (63 total, 1.3 per game).
+- The Tigers rank 23rd in baseball in home runs given up (64 total, 1.3 per game).

-- Faedo (0-2 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched) gets the start for the Tigers, his fourth of the season.
+- Wentz makes the start for the Tigers, his 10th of the season.
+He is 1-4 with a 7.45 ERA and 31 strikeouts in 38 2/3 innings pitched.

-- The righty last pitched on Saturday against the Washington Nationals, when he went five innings, allowing three earned runs while giving up five hits.
+- His most recent appearance was on Sunday against the Washington Nationals, when the left-hander threw two innings, surrendering six earned runs while allowing 10 hits.

-- The 27-year-old has put together a 4.60 ERA and 6.9 strikeouts per nine innings in three games this season, while allowing a batting average of .203 to his opponents.
+- The 25-year-old has put up an ERA of 7.45, with 7.2 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.